 We all know the benefits of goat milk for your skin but did you know that treating your laundry to a goat milk bath can be beneficial to the environment, your health, skin conditions, and even your wallet?
-You may currently be washing your clothes in skin irritants, respiratory irritants, central nervous system toxins, carcinogens, and… jet fuel?
+You may currently be washing your clothes in skin irritants, respiratory irritants, central nervous system toxins, carcinogens, and… jet fuel byproducts?

 History of Laundry Detergent

 It sounds like a nightmare but I’m not kidding.
 Time for a history lesson.
 Rewind to Germany during WWI.
 The allied forces imposed a blockade to limit resources from reaching the Central Powers.
-It worked, the result was massive food shortages.
+It worked and the result was massive food shortages.
 At the time, the most common soap recipe mixed animal fats with lye.
 The country became so short of fats that soap became a rationed amenity.

 It was then that German scientists began to experiment with alternative sources of cleaning agents.
-One of which was made from the bile of slaughter cows (yeah, that ought to make the clothes smell good)
+One of which was made from the bile of slaughtered cows (yeah, that ought to make the clothes smell good)

 Laundry Detergent Ingredients

-Among the other ingredients in modern laundry products are the following: skin irritants, carcinogens like formaldehyde (remember the frogs in high school science lab?), sodium laurel sulfate, CNS (central nervous system) toxins like chloroform, a substance called benzene which causes leukemia, and fragrances linked to hormone disruption and respiratory irritants.
+Among the other ingredients in modern laundry products are the following: skin irritants, carcinogens like formaldehyde (remember the frogs in high school science lab?), sodium laurel sulfate, CNS (central nervous system) toxins like chloroform, a substance called benzene which causes leukemia, and fragrances linked to hormone disruption and respiratory irritation.

 According to a study cited by CBS, every time you wash your clothes it releases these chemicals into the air, making them airborne.
 The study also states that these chemicals are essentially unregulated and can be legally undisclosed.
-It a chemical mess, and while your clothes may come out absent of stains or “dirt” they do come out loaded with chemicals.
+It’s a chemical mess, and while your clothes may come out absent of stains or “dirt” they also come out loaded with chemicals.
 Those chemicals aren’t as easy to remove as plain ole’ dirt either.
 It can take as many as ten washings to remove toxic chemicals from clothes.
 Some won’t leave completely even with ten washings!

 Clothes loaded with skin irritating chemicals can play more of a roll than you might think on your health.
-Many people suffering from eczema, psoriasis, dermatitis, dry skin, RADS, COPD, and asthma have found that simply eliminating chemicals from the laundry cleared up their symptoms.
+Many people suffering from eczema, psoriasis, dermatitis, dry skin, RADS, COPD, allergies and asthma have found that simply eliminating chemicals from the laundry cleared up their symptoms.